kirbyt/site-www-thecave-com/_posts/2015-03-03-our-return-to-whistler-blackcomb.markdown

 ## Weather

-Recently I've been joking that our vacation in Whistler is going to feel more like a spring vacation than a winter one.
+Recently I've been joking that our vacation in Whistler will feel more like a spring vacation than a winter one.
 As I type this the current temperature in Stowe is -27°F and 36°F in Whistler.
 That's a 63°F temperature difference.
 Makes me think I should have packed a pair of shorts.

 The weather in Whistler has been less than ideal.
 They haven't received much new snow in recent weeks.
-And we've received more snow in Stowe this season so far, 225 inches compared to the 186 inches in Whistler.
+And we've received more total snow in Stowe this season so far, 225 inches compared to the 186 inches in Whistler.
 On the plus side, there's been plenty of sunshine in Whistler, which means lots of great views of the mountains.

 Despite the lack of fresh snow and powder - 3 to 4 inches is in the forecast for tomorrow (woohoo!) - I'm sure we are going to have a great time.
 And Rowan is going to be amazed at the sheer size of the mountains.